Starlings have long been considered pests, causing damage and spreading disease.

 Three days later Dale brought home $4.70 cash.

 Dale’s twin Darlene had taken care of a neighbors’ kids for several years, so was also earning money for things she’d need their senior year.

-Even though the Wilson boys had seen a flock of 2000 starlings while out hunting, the bounty money was canceled July 1.
+Even though the Wilson boys had seen a flock of 2000 starlings, their raucous screeching like rusty hinges, while out hunting, the bounty money was canceled July 1.
 Dale made one more trek to Adel for $6.50 more.